sazid/sazid.github.io/_posts/2020-09-02-rust-env-logger-variable.md

 ---
 ---

+Self note post.

-The `env_logger` crate in Rust which provides the underlying logging facilities for the `log` crate requires an environment variable to be set which configures the log levels (and subsequently which logs to) show in the console - `RUST_LOG`.
+The `env_logger` crate in Rust which provides the underlying logging facilities for the `log` crate requires an environment variable to be set which configures the log levels (and subsequently which logs to show in the console) - `RUST_LOG`.

 ## Log levels